-I rested one day at the resort before tackling the hop across the Bay of Bengal to Sultan Abdul Aziz Shah Airport in Subang Jaya, Malysia.
+I rested one day at the nearly abandoned resort before tackling a shortcut across the Bay of Bengal to Sultan Abdul Aziz Shah Airport in Subang Jaya, Malaysia.

 Main lobby of the Mattala International Airport.
 It has been called "the world's emptiest international airport" due to its low number of flights despite the large size of the airport.

 An isolated and wind swept beach on the southern coast of Sri Lanka.
 I was advised not to attempt swimming due to the undercurrent.

 I woke up at 3:30am, packed quickly and called for a taxi to the airport.
 After three days at the "fortress", I was ready to continue flying south east towards my next stop, Mattala, Sri Lanka.
 My handler met me at the airport and rushed me through customs and security, which was surprisingly easy since I was designated as the "Captain/Aircraft crew”.